-Last update 22-11-2012
+Last update 23-08-2021

 Procurement of fighter aircrafts has always been a long, political, financial story in Austria, complicated by changes of parties in the government, The Northrop F-5 is no exception.
 Hereunder the details.

 the Saab J-35.
 No decision at all was taken until 1970, when an initial order for 20 Saab 105Ö was place, followed by another order for 20 aircrafts.

 dates under consideraton were the Saab 35X, the Mirage 5 optimised for interception and the Northrop F-5E, all to new built aircrafts.
 Information was even requested for the Mikoyan MiG-21 and MiG-23.

 requested dates by the Austrian Defence Department.
 A Letter of Offer and Acceptance (expiring on January 1975) was sent by Northrop.
 But, as usual, a final decision was postponed till at least 1976, but this year

 A third attempt was started in 1978 with the shortlisting of 18 Northrop F-5E, Saab J-37Ö and Dassault 50, again without results due to financing problems.

 Next attempt was in 1984; Austria hd devised a two-phase solution to its problem: buying 30 interim aircrafts cheaply as a stop-gap and then trading them back for a new generation aircraft in the early or mid-90'-.

 Aerospace offered initially ex RAF Jaguars to be replaced by Tornado